Patrick Robinson (actor): Career

 On graduation he started his career in theatre, and then joined the Royal Shakespeare Company, spending two seasons in Stratford-upon-Avon and then two in London.

 Robinson left the RSC to join the cast of Casualty as the character Martin "Ash" Ashford, a nurse, beginning in 1990.
 He left the series but returned in 2013-14 to reprise the Ashford role as a Consultant.
 He returned to Casualty in 2016 as part of the anniversary celebrations.

 Robinson played CIA agent Leon Washington in the 2003 action film Belly of the Beast, alongside Steven Seagal.

-He appeared in an episode in the last series of the popular CBBC drama The Story of Tracy Beaker (TV Series) as Crash Daniels's abusive father Theo.
+He appeared in an episode in the last series of the popular CBBC drama The Story of Tracy Beaker (TV series) as Crash Daniels's abusive father Theo.

 In late 2007, he played former slave Thomas Peters who went on to become a leader in Sierra Leone, in a stage adaptation of Rough Crossings by historian Simon Schama at the Liverpool Playhouse.

 From 2008 he appeared as Detective Constable Jacob Banks in the ITV police drama The Bill.
 In 2009 he participated in Let's Dance for Comic Relief with Lisa Maxwell dancing a routine based on Riverdance.

 In March 2011, he was appearing as a German cavalry officer 'Friedrich' in the New London Theatre production of War Horse.

-In 2013, Patrick participated in the eleventh series of Strictly Come Dancing.
+In 2013, Robinson participated in the eleventh series of Strictly Come Dancing.
 His dance partner was Anya Garnis, a new professional dancer that year.
 They were voted out in the semi-final.
-He played Gregory Brantner in Schooled for Murder, a two part episode of Midsomer Murders (2013, S15).
+He played Gregory Brantner in Schooled for Murder, a two-part episode of Midsomer Murders (2013, S15).
 In September 2015, he joined series 5 of Sky 1's Mount Pleasant as Policeman Cameron Miller, and returned for series 6 in September 2016.

-In March 2020 he played Marcus Ormansby, a novelist, in “The Trouble with Maggie Cole” an ITV drama with Dawn French.
+In March 2020 he played Marcus Ormansby, a novelist, in The Trouble with Maggie Cole, an ITV drama with Dawn French.

-In June 2020 Patrick played Anthony Bryan in “Sitting in Limbo”, a feature-length factual BBC One drama about the Windrush scandal.
+In June 2020 Robinson played Anthony Bryan in Sitting in Limbo, a feature-length factual BBC One drama about the Windrush scandal.
 In January 2021, he guest starred in Death in Paradise (S10:E1) as TV host Garfield Tourné.

 He played Father Benedict in Season 5 of The Last Kingdom, in 2022.

+In 2022 he played suspect Lloyd Anderson in series 7 of Shetland.

+In 2023 he played Jacob Livingstone in series 3 of Sister Boniface Mysteries.

+In 2024 he plays Sean in series 3 of the BBC’s comedy Outlaws.